 Subjects: The Philadelphia Center offers more than 800 internships and students from all majors are welcome.
 Students will earn a full semester's credit as they intern four days a week in an organization of their choice; live with fellow students throughout the city; learn through our city-based seminars; and experience life in one of the nation's most dynamic cities.
 TPC's full-time faculty and staff offer a unique and highly individualized program.

 TPC has been operating for more than 50 years!
 The Philadelphia Center has offered more than 6,000 college students a semester of experiential education, a unique hands-on opportunity geared toward professional, academic, and personal growth in an active urban environment.
 Students will work closely with TPC staff to choose career-building internships and independent living arrangements.
 TPC's seminars will provide insight into professional and urban life.
 At The Philadelphia Center, experiential education means that you influence and direct your learning.

-Length: Fall and Spring Semesters (or Learning Work — an eight-week summer program)
+Length: Fall and Spring Semesters (or Learning Work — a ten-week summer program)

 Cost: Albion College tuition and fees covers program tuition and fees.

 Costs Not Covered by Albion: Housing, board and entertainment.
 You will not be paying room and board and those funds are applied to your living expenses in Philadelphia.
 Students are often required to make a two-month security deposit for their housing.

 Comments: The program is open to all majors and provides opportunities for professional and intellectual development while living in the city and learning in an experience-based and academic context.
 The internships involve working a minimum of 32 hours per week at the internship sites.
 Students participate in two classes taught by TPC faculty, a City Seminar course, and elective course of their choice.
 Students should note that no more than 4.0 units of internship can count toward graduation requirements.Contact: Jean Gaffney